-GENERAL APPEARANCE:
+GENERAL APPEARANCE

-The Irish Wolfhound should not be quite so heavy or massive as the Great Dane, but more so than the Deerhound, which in general type he should otherwise resemble.
-Of great size and commanding appearance, very muscular, strongly though gracefully built, movements easy and active; head and neck carried high; the tail carried with an upward sweep with a slight curve towards the extremity.
-Great size, including height at shoulder and proportionate length of body, is the desideratum to be aimed at, and it is desired to firmly establish a race that shall average 32 inches (81cm) to 34 inches (86cm) in dogs, showing the requisite power, activity, courage and symmetry.
+The Irish Wolfhound should not be quite so heavy or massive as the Great Dane, but more so than the Deerhound, which, in general type, he should otherwise resemble.
+Of great size and commanding appearance, very muscular, strongly, though gracefully, built, movement easy and active; head and neck carried high; the tail carried with an upward sweep with a slight curve towards the extremity.
+Great size, including height at shoulder and proportionate length of body, is the desideratum [ed. desired characteristics] to be aimed at, and it is desired to firmly establish a race that shall average 81cm - 86cm (approx. 32" - 34") in dogs, showing the requisite power, activity, courage, and symmetry.

-BEHAVIOUR AND TEMPERAMENT:
+BEHAVIOUR / TEMPERAMENT